-Whenever a "defective structure", as defined in Paragraph 1.4, is detected then a "Structure Management Plan" detailing the proposed interim measures should be prepared and submitted for certification and approval.
-Operational managers may elect to seek advice about the management of "sub-standard bridges" from Structures Division.
-In this event, a "Structure Management Plan" will be developed for these bridges.
-Districts will normally agree interim management measures with Structures Division pending the development of the formal Structure Management Plan.
+Whenever a "defective structure", as defined in Paragraph 1.4, is detected then a Structures Management Plan, Appendix F Form SMP1 detailing the proposed interim measures should be prepared and submitted for certification and approval.
+Operational managers may elect to seek advice about the management of "sub-standard bridges" from Structures Section.
+In this event, a Structures Management Plan will be developed for these bridges.
+Districts will normally agree interim management measures with Structures Section pending the development of the formal Structures Management Plan.
 Interim measures may consist of one or more of the following:

-- 1. Close the structure and establish a side track; - 2.
-Close the structure, advertise the fact, and direct traffic to an alternative crossing; - 3.
-Deny access to Excess Mass Vehicles; - 4.
-Impose one or more of mass, width, lane or speed restrictions and advertise the fact; - 5.
-Install height bars on each approach and advertise the fact to reinforce restrictions to vehicle height; - 6.
-Raise an "Issues Alert" to the DDG when an Immediate Risk Structure is detected; - 7.
-Install temporary propping or other strengthening; - 8.
-Carry out partial or full rehabilitation of the structure; and - 9.
-Initiate a bridge replacement scheme.
+- 1. Close the structure and establish a side track. - Close the structure, advertise the fact, and direct traffic to an alternative crossing. - 3.
+Deny access to Excess Mass Vehicles. - 4.
+Impose one or more of mass, width, lane or speed restrictions and advertise the fact. - 5.
+Install height bars on each approach and advertise the fact to reinforce restrictions to vehicle height. - 6.
+Raise an "Issues Alert" to the DDG when an Immediate Risk Structure is detected. - 7.
+Install temporary propping or other strengthening. - 8.
+Carry out partial or full rehabilitation of the structure, and - 9.
+Initiate a bridge replacement scheme. - 10.
+Increasing the frequency of Level 1/2 inspections.